 The Bank continues to lend predominantly on a secured basis through the use of reverse repurchase transactions ('Securities purchased under agreements to resell').
-As at 31 March 2017, 86% of funds were advanced on a secured basis.
+As at 31 March 2018, 91% (2017: 86%) of funds were advanced on a secured basis, mainly to Nomura International Plc (NIP).